savsuth/Jobify/README.md

 ## Reliability

-- Claude JSON responses are never parsed with a bare `json.loads`: malformed or incomplete output raises a diagnosable error instead of crashing the run
+- Claude JSON responses are never parsed using a bare `json.loads`.
+Malformed or incomplete output raises a diagnosable error instead of crashing the run.
-- A failed Claude call is isolated to one job; the run continues, and that job is retried automatically next time
+- A failed Claude call is isolated to a single job; the run continues, and that job is retried automatically the next time.
-- PDF generation fails safe: a bad or multi-page compile never produces an incorrect PDF, and a deterministic page-count check verifies every artifact before it is linked
+- PDF generation is fail-safe: a bad or multi-page compile never produces an incorrect PDF, and a deterministic page-count check verifies every artifact before it is linked.
-- Resume filenames and file paths are computed the same way at generation time and at report time, so they can never drift apart
+- Resume filenames and file paths are computed the same way at generation time and at report time, ensuring they never drift apart.

 ---